Finding a suitable Chinese supplier is an art more than a science

 But how to audit a factory?
 Some buyers tour the plants themselves, while others delegate this job to a third-party QC firm.
-For those who want to do it professionally, you can have a look at a checklist for ISO 9000 audits.

 My point is that the findings of factory audits might push you in the arms of a Chinese supplier that is not suitable for your company.

 Generally, large factories tend to pass such audits more easily than small workshops.
-There are mainly two reasons for this.
+There are mainly two reasons for this:

-• First, their growth has forced them to move away from the “family business” model and to hire some professional managers.
+- Their growth has forced them to move away from the “family business” model and to hire some professional managers.

 But is it always a good idea to purchase from a very large Chinese factory?
 I don’t think so.
-A number of considerations should guide the search for a suitable Chinese supplier:

 1. Significance

 If your orders take up only 1% of the factory’s capacity, you will always be the last priority.
-You will suffer delays as soon as another customer pushes for a faster delivery.
+You will suffer delays as soon as another customer pushes for faster delivery.

 Even if you are honest about your volumes, they will not say no. They want your business.
 But don’t think you will have any weight.